All Episodes

 He's whining and moaning about it.

-Uh, and now he's changed his tack.
+And now he's changed his tack.

-He's his tact now is that this upsets Muslims, American Muslims, and it's just not fair, and it's just not right.
+His tack now is that this upsets Muslims, American Muslims, and it's just not fair.

-Let's go to the audio sound bites.
+Let's go to the audio soundbites.

-Last night on Larry King Alive, King said to Obama, that New Yorker cover depicts you and your wife, uh, you dressed in a Muslim outfit, your wife in a kind of military outfit.
+Last night on Larry King Alive, King said to Obama, that New Yorker cover depicts you and your wife, you dressed in a Muslim outfit, your wife in a kind of military outfit.

 Come on, Larry, she's dressed as a terrorist.

-Well, what is military outfit, Larry?
+What is his military outfit, Larry?

-Say the word terrorist.
+Say the word, terrorist.

-Well, what what did you what did you make of that, Osama Obama?
+What did you make of that, Osama?

-And that's why we've got the first amendment.
+And that's why we've got the First Amendment.

-And I think uh the American people are probably spending a little more time worrying about what's happening with the banking system and the housing market and what's happening in Iraq and Afghanistan than a cartoon.
+And I think the American people are probably spending a little more time worrying about what's happening with the banking system and the housing market and what's happening in Iraq and Afghanistan than a cartoon.

 I've seen and heard worse.

-But uh, you know, that that was their editorial judgment.
+But that was their editorial judgment.

-And as I said, it's uh ultimately it's a cartoon, it's not where the American people are spending a lot of their time thinking about it.
+It's not where the American people are spending a lot of their time thinking about.

 What do you think they're thinking about?